 Exporting to raster formats such as TIFF and specifying a high resolution (e.g. 600 DPI or above) can produce a very large output file size, depending on the page size.
 To reduce the file size, consider reducing the size of the page before export.
 Consult with your publisher to determine the actual width of a print column in your journal.

-You can send a batch of Origin graphs to PowerPoint as either pictures or as embedded objects that can be further edited in your Origin software (double-click on the graph in PowerPoint to launch an instance of Origin).
+You can send a group of Origin graphs to MS PowerPoint as pictures or as embedded objects (see limitations of embedded objects and

 Slide Show of Graphs

-Origin has a built-in slideshow utility for viewing or presenting your graphs.
+Origin has a built-in slideshow utility for viewing or presenting your graphs while running Origin.
 The slide show can be started in two ways:

 - Right-click on any folder in Project Explorer and select Slide Show of Graphs...

 - Click the Slide Show of Graphs button on the Standard toolbar.

 A dialog box opens offering options to set slide order, slide cycle time, whether to include graphs in sub folders, etc. The dialog also lists shortcut keys for use during the slide show (e.g. G = go to the actual graph window of the currently displayed slide).

 - Use the File: Open Sample Projects: 2D and Contour Graphs menu to open the sample project.